innovationOUtside/tm129-robotics2020/content/05_Robot_Lab/Section_00_04.md

 ```

 <!-- #region activity=true -->
-## Challenge - Navigating to a Specifed Location
+## 3.6 Challenge – Navigating to a specifed location

 The *WRO_2018_Regular_Junior* challenge background has several coloured areas marked on it at (350, 580), (1180, 960) and (2000, 580).

-From the starting location of the robot at (1180, 150, 90), see if you can write a program that drives the robot using dead reckoning — that is, using just the motor `position` and the gyro `angle` values — to drive the robot to one of those locations.
+From the starting location of the robot at (1180, 150, 90), see if you can write a program that drives the robot using dead reckoning – that is, using just the motor `position` and the gyro `angle` values – to drive the robot to one of those locations.
 Then see if you can get it to drive to one of the other locations.

 The background co-ordinates give locations in millimetres relative to a fixed origin.

-Once you have got your programme to work reasonably reliably, try adding some noise to the motors using the *Wheel noise* slider in the simulator.
-Does this have any effect on the performance of your control programme?
+Once you have got your program to work reasonably reliably, try adding some noise to the motors using the *Wheel noise* slider in the simulator.
+Does this have any effect on the performance of your control program?
 <!-- #endregion -->

 <!-- #region student=true -->
 *You may find it helpful to do some sums to calculate how far the robot has to travel.
-Make some notes on that here...*
+Make some notes on that here.*
 <!-- #endregion -->

 ```python student=true